ScottSnow13/eCTFBot/README.md

 # 🔐eCTFBot
 This is a ChatGPT API integrated chatbot that's sole purpose is to help users with embedded systems capture the flag competitions.
-The first step to getting this running is going to this link.
+The first step to getting this running is by going to this link.
 ```
 https://openai.com/blog/openai-api
 ```